luisibanez/M-Tutorial/source/BasicCodingStyle_Lesson.rst

 This Lesson is estimated to be completed in 5 minutes.

-You should have first completed the Lesson: :ref:`basic-commands-lesson-label`
+You should have first completed the Lesson: :ref:`basic-commands-lesson-label`.

 Description
 ###########